-Orofacial Myofunctional Therapy (OMT) can be beneficial for those that exhibit signs of orofacial myofunctional disorders.
+Orofacial Myofunctional Therapy (OMT) can be beneficial for those that show signs of orofacial myofunctional disorders.
 These are atypical, adaptive patterns that emerge when normal patterns are not present in the orofacial complex.
-When these dysfunctional movements become habitual, it can cause a variety of disturbances.
+When these dysfunctional movements become habitual, it can cause a variety of issues.

 Examples and symptoms of disorders include:

 - A routine habit of resting with the lips and/or jaws apart

 - A forward and low resting posture of the tongue between or against the teeth